 Steering clear of the arguments for and against Catalan independence, and Catalonia’s right to unilaterally secede from Spain, I’ll hazard a guess on what it might mean for housing demand and house prices.

-Catalan nationalists want the right to hold a referendum on whether or not to stay in Spain.
-The Generalitat (regional government) led by Artur Mas plans to hold this referendum on the 9th of November, but Mariano Rajoy’s Government in Madrid says it would be unconstitutional and won’t allow it.
+Catalan separatists want the right to hold a referendum on whether or not to stay in Spain.
+The Generalitat (regional government) led by Artur Mas, plans to hold this referendum on the 9th of November, but Mariano Rajoy’s Government in Madrid says it would be unconstitutional and won’t allow it.
 Both sides claim to be open to dialogue whilst accusing the other of not listening, pretty much on a daily basis.

 What would happen if Catalonia left Spain?
 The exit would be ugly, and the Basques would be right behind them, leaving Madrid to support the poorest parts of Spain on its own.
 So a Catalan departure would push the Spanish economy into a tailspin, taking the Catalan economy with it.
 It would spark off a massive hike in Spanish bond yields, a mayor European crisis, and spell big trouble for the Euro.
 Spanish house prices would tank as foreign demand evaporated for at least the duration of the crisis.
 Demand for housing in Catalonia would be hit hard, prices would fall further.
 All inhabitants of the Iberian peninsula would end up poorer, with house prices reflecting their diminished wealth.